island-lang/island-lang.github.io/README.md

 	....
 ```

-In the case of a pure (functional) stream, the compiler may also choose to precompute one or more future elements ahead of time (that is, in parallel to the execution of the loop body), since doing so would have no impact on the program's behavior (aside form slightly increased memory use).
+In the case of a pure (functional) stream, the compiler may also choose to precompute one or more future elements ahead of time (that is, in parallel to the execution of the loop body), since doing so would have no impact on the program's behavior (aside from slightly increased memory use).

 # Contracts